hashicorp/terraform/website/source/docs/enterprise/artifacts/managing-versions.html.md

 ### Pinning Artifacts to Specific Builds

-Artifacts can also be pinned to an Atlas build number.
-This is only possible if Atlas was used to build the artifact with Packer.
+Artifacts can also be pinned to an Terraform build number.
+This is only possible if Terraform Enterprise was used to build the artifact with Packer.

     resource "atlas_artifact" "web-worker" {
       name = "%{DEFAULT_USERNAME}/web-worker"